 The Westpac Businesses of Tomorrow Award

-The Westpac Businesses of Tomorrow program recognises outstanding businesses that have the drive to boost the nation's future as Australia transitions to a services and knowledge-based econom.
+The Westpac Businesses of Tomorrow program recognises outstanding businesses that have the drive to boost the nation's future as Australia transitions to a services and knowledge-based economy.

 As a part of the program, our CEO Will headed abroad on a trip to China and San Francisco to learn the secrets of scaling a business with four other winners.
 By going to the heart of startup culture in San Francisco, the goal was to be able to hear from, meet and learn from some of the startups that are scaling at incredible pace.

-“I’m busting to see what a company looks like that is you know literally growing at a thousand percent a year, probably a thousand percent every six months for the last, at the scale they have.
+“I’m busting to see what a company looks like that is, you know, literally growing at a thousand percent a year, probably a thousand percent every six months, at the scale they have.
 It must be hard to keep up with that growth, so I’m interested to see how they handle that.”